makrai/notes/demszky23-llm-psycho.md

 * ie LLMs can generate novel text that is similar to a precise psychological construct with only five training examples.
 This study also suggests a

-# concerns about using LLMs for psychological purposes, along with potential
+# Concerns about using LLMs for psychology + solutions
-solutions to these concerns.
-It is important to raise these concerns because if

 * LLMs might be used in ways that cause harm to the public.
 * eg Members of underrepresented groups in particular could suffer harm
   * owing to biases in how AI models are trained and implemented
-* they are not actually simulating human intelligence29,32,33.
-LLMs simply
+* they are not actually simulating human intelligence29,32,33
   * they tend to output an ‘average’ of what the internet or popular books tend
-    * (with some constraints, for example LLM providers have put ethical ‘guardrails’ in place to prevent hate speech).
-This is
+    * (with some constraints, for example LLM providers have put ethical ‘guardrails’ in place to prevent hate speech)
   * an advantage for research areas that seek to leverage and study human cognition and culture as represented in the training data.
-* With appropriate prompting and tuning, LLMs can also become a fascinating sandbox for conducting metascientific analyses, creating interactive interventions and generating a wide range of stimuli.
+* sandbox for conducting metascientific analyses, creating interactive interventions and generating a wide range of stimuli.
 At the same time,
+  * With appropriate prompting and tuning, LLMs can also become
-* limitations with respect to all these applications, because they do not
+* limitations with respect to all these applications
   * LLMs lack the non-language-specific cognitive capacities required for modelling thought34
 * Psychological studies purporting to evaluate the psychological reasoning